maurosoria/dirsearch/README.md

 - Debug mode
 - Option to force requests by hostname
 - Option to add custom suffixes and prefixes
-- Option to whitelist response codes (-i 200,500)
+- Option to whitelist response codes, support ranges (-i 200,300-399)
-- Option to blacklist response codes (-x 404,403)
+- Option to blacklist response codes, support ranges (-x 404,500-599)
 - Option to exclude responses by sizes
 - Option to exclude responses by texts
 - Option to exclude responses by regexps (example: "Not foun[a-z]{1}")
 - Options to display only items with response length from range
 - Option to remove all extensions from every wordlist entry
-- Option to remove the dot before extensions
 - ...